GuanLab/Sensorium2022_Challenge/README.md

 #### Analyze the predictions (optional)

 We provide the scripts in `analyze` to repeat our results and some of the figures in the paper.
-They include extracting the image properties (complexity, brightness, contrast) `inspect_model_with_image.ipynb` and analyzing the spatial properties `grid_experiment.ipynb`
+They include extracting the image properties (complexity, brightness, contrast) `inspect_model_with_image.ipynb`, analyzing the spatial properties `grid_experiment.ipynb`, estimate the artificial receptive fields (aRFs) `estimate_aRF.py` and plot `plot_aRF.ipynb`, and visualize the retinotopic maps `retinotopic_map.ipynb`

 ## Reference